CarstenAgerskov/skill-the-cows-lists/README.md

 "Hey Mycroft, get a token for remember the milk"

-Now, Mycroft is ready to add items to your lists.
+Now, Mycroft is ready to add tasks to your lists.

 As an alternative, if you don't want to store your api key and secret at home.mycroft.ai, you can instead add the following to mycroft.conf: